In this article you’ll find information about the following topics:

 For more information about the parade, see the North Shore Canada Day Parade website.

 Canada Day Red & White Picnic in West Vancouver

-Just half an hour after the end of the Waterfront Park festivities most years in North Vancouver, West Vancouver begins its Canada Day celebrations at John Lawson Park with its Red and White Picnic which goes from about 4:30 pm and finishes around 10:30 pm.
+Just half an hour after the end of the Waterfront Park festivities in North Vancouver, West Vancouver begins its Canada Day celebrations at John Lawson Park with its Red and White Picnic which goes from about 4:30 pm and finishes around 10:30 pm.

 Participants at the West Vancouver event are invited to bring their lawn chairs and picnics and enjoy an evening of live entertainment.
 The festivities at John Lawson Park finish with a fabulous display of fireworks at 10:30 just off the shore.

 Click Red & White Picnic for more information about the Canada Day celebrations in West Vancouver.

 Burrard Inlet Fireworks